-Depending on the shipping method, cardboard sheets, a partially open wooden crate, or a complete enclosure may protect the scoreboard cabinet.
-It is important to inspect the scoreboard packaging for damage when it arrives - before signing any paperwork telling the trucking company that you have received everything in good condition.
-If damage has occurred to the packaging, then damage may have occurred to the scoreboard.
-Where you find dents, scrapes, or holes in the packaging, peel back the cardboard or other packing materials to expose the scoreboard cabinet.
+Depending on the shipping method, cardboard sheets, partially open wooden crates, or a set of complete enclosures may protect the panel cabinets.
+It is important to inspect all packaging for damage when the cabinets arrive - before signing any paperwork telling the trucking company that you have received everything in good condition.
+If damage has occurred to the packaging, then damage may have occurred to the stat panels.
+Where you find dents, scrapes, or holes in the packaging, peel back the cardboard or other packing materials to expose the cabinet.
 Make notes on the paperwork provided by the trucking company before accepting delivery.
 If the damage appears to be severe, refuse the shipment.
-Contact the manufacturer as soon as possible if you suspect shipping damage.
+Contact Electro-Mech as soon as possible if you suspect shipping damage.